 Satisfactory Performance.
 Clinical practicum (6843/8943) is graded on a Satisfactory/ Unsatisfactory basis.
 A passing grade in one clinical practicum does not inherently imply that all required clinical, or knowledge skills outcomes have been attained.
-To receive a grade of "Satisfactory" ("S"), students must comply with the department's Essential Functions and earn the following minimum scores on a 5-point scale recorded on the Clinical Performance Evaluation completed at the end of each semester.
+To receive a grade of "Satisfactory" ("S"), students must comply with the department's Essential Functions and earn the following minimum scores on a 5-point scale recorded on the Clinical Performance Evaluation completed by the preceptor at the end of each semester.
 The scores for all skills that are rated on the evaluations will be averaged for that semester.
 The Clinical Performance Evaluation and descriptions of the rating scale can be found in CALIPSO.
+The coordinator reviews the student Performance Evaluations at the end of the semester to ensure the student met skill level expectations.